0prrr/Malwear-Sweet/README.md

 * COMShellExecute

     Use `ShellExecute` method exposed by COM object `13709620-C279-11CE-A49E-444553540000` to execute command in C. Nothing interesting, just for fun and stuff.

+* Process Hollowing (Not quite)

+    Code for process "hollowing" and hopefully more variants in the future.
+Not quite hollowing the target process since unbacked memory is more like an IoC.
+The code plays around remote entry point.
+Good practice for understanding PEB and PE header a bit more.